Strict tax authorities and high taxes

 Germany also has a participation exemption, which is typically about 95% under certain circumstances.
 You could have up to a 95% reduction in tax on income that comes from the foreign company to the German parent company.

 So what would it look like in practice?
 You would have a German company, which would have some operations, and which would pay taxes.
 Then you would have a foreign company: foreign-registered and foreign managed and controlled.
 You would want to have actual employees and operations in a country where this company is formed.
 You would make most of your income here, in a foreign company.
+You can see about our offshore accounts here.

 You could bring back that income into Germany, and take advantage of the participation exemption.